In this article

 EDI vs. EFT

-EFT (Electronic Funds Transfer) is a broad term for all forms of electronic payment options, of which ACH is one specific type.
+As we mentioned above, EFT (Electronic Funds Transfer) is a broad term for all types of electronic payment options.
 EDI payments, as we’ve alluded to, is part of a broader set of electronic data interchange processes that include non-financial and financial data.

 Here’s how EDI and EFT processes differ: